 At the same time, I believe there has been a failure of leadership, for which I must take some responsibiltiy together with those in official positions with whom I have contended, in which the mission of the church has been seriously damaged as minority social and political interests have taken prioity over the substance of the faith.

-One of the issues which has been a subject of national debate in the Uniting Church in recent years is the role and status of the Basis of Union under which the Congregational, Methodist and Presbyterian Churches agreed to unite in 1977.
+One of the issues which has been a subject of national debate in the Uniting Church in Australia in recent years is the role and status of the Basis of Union under which the Congregational, Methodist and Presbyterian Churches agreed to unite in 1977.
 Controversy arose especially in the light of Constitutional changes made at the 1991 Assembly concerning ministry and ordination which many saw to be inconsistent with the Basis and a departure from the commitment to remain within the holy catholic church.
 Some errors were corrected at the 1994 Assembly and a reference to the Basis was incorporated into the Constitution at the Assembly in 1997, but the role of the Basis in the life of the Church continues to be a matter of debate.
 The linked document refers to papers which are some of the contributions I have made in these discussions, with a 2001 addition on the kind of diversity that is compatible with the Basis of Union in the light of the Constitutional changes.

 Foundations for a Theology of Community Service

-A paper which contributed to the developing of Synod policy recombining word and deed in the social services of the Uniting Church with more than 300 agencies in Victoria.
+A paper which contributed to the development of Synod policy recombining word and deed in the social services of the Uniting Church with more than 300 agencies in Victoria.
 It takes up in a different way some of the issues of witness and effective service within a dominant culture that is often more hostile than is acknowledged, and where the distinctiveness of what the church offers to society needs to reconsidered.

 Vocation and Alternative Employment for Ministers